argoproj/argo-cd/docs/operator-manual/server-commands/argocd-util_proj_generate-allow-list.md

-      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use -h, --help                           help for settings
+      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use -h, --help                           help for generate-allow-list
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to a kube config.
-Only required if out-of-cluster --load-cluster-settings          Indicates that config map and secret should be loaded from cluster unless local file path is provided
-  -n, --namespace string               If present, the namespace scope for this CLI request
-      --password string                Password for basic authentication to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
+Only required if out-of-cluster -n, --namespace string               If present, the namespace scope for this CLI request -o, --out string                     Output to the specified file instead of stdout (default "-") --password string                Password for basic authentication to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
       --server string                  The address and port of the Kubernetes API server